balazs-bamer/cpp-memory-manager/README.md

 Generally, an allocator operates roughly like this:

 1. It has at least one template parameter, initially the stored type of the container.
 This has rather a theoretical significance, at least for the above containers.
 As I saw, it is also instantiated.
 1. A practical one with the template parameter for the container node (internal to the STL implementation) is derived using template magic and instantiated using the previous one.
-Therefore, it needs at least a copy constructor for an other type.
+Therefore, it needs at least a copy constructor for another type.
 1. This is then copied or moved when the container gets copied or moved.
-1. Upon container destruction the allocator will be required to free its contents.
+1. Upon container destruction, the allocator will be required to free its contents.

 The `PoolAllocator` must know the block size in advance.
 However, the STL containers can’t be queried for that info.
 The user will provide it either